-1. Approval of Accreditation
+1. Approval of Accreditation:

 - a.
 Accreditation is approved based on the following criteria: - i.
 Results of the data collected during survey - ii.
-No deficiencies - iii.
+Number and/or severity of deficiencies - iii.
 Clinical Manager/designee review and Review Committee's decision - b.
-The accreditation effective date for a new or renewal organization that receives an Approval of Accreditation is determined as follows: - i.
-New Organization: The accreditation effective date is the last day of the survey.

-ii.
-Renewal Organization: The accreditation effective date will continue for an additional 24 or 36 months, depending upon state licensure requirements, from the previous accreditation expiration date if the Renewal Survey is conducted prior to the expiration date.
-If the organization's survey takes place after the expiration date, the approval date will start from the last date of the survey.
+A Plan of Correction is required for any ACHC Accreditation Standards not fully met.
+The Plan of Correction is due to ACHC within 30 days from the date of the organization's Approval letter with necessary supporting documentation.
+A Certificate of Accreditation will not be sent to the organization until the Plan of Correction has been approved by ACHC. - c.
+The accreditation effective date for new and renewal organizations that receive an Approval of Accreditation is determined as follows: - New Organization: The accreditation effective date is the last day of survey. - ii.
+Renewal Organization: The accreditation effective date will continue for an additional 36 months from the previous accreditation expiration date if the Renewal Survey is conducted prior to the expiration date.
+If the organization's survey takes place after the expiration date, the approval date will start from last date of survey.

-2. Accreditation Pending
+2. Accreditation Pending:

 - a.
 Accreditation Pending is based on the following criteria: - i.
 Results of the data collected during survey - ii.
 Number and/or severity of deficiencies - iii.
 Clinical Manager/designee review and Review Committee's decision - b.
 Accreditation cannot be granted until a Plan of Correction is submitted and approved.
-Due dates are as follows:

-The Plan of Correction is due to ACHC within 10 calendar days from the date of the organization's Accreditation Pending letter.

-If adjustments to the Plan of Correction are necessary, the organization must submit modifications to achieve an approved Plan of Correction within 10 days as specified on notification to the organization.

-Failure to submit an approved Plan of Correction within the required time frame will result in a change of accreditation status from Accreditation Pending to Denial of Accreditation.

-If requested, evidence to support the implementation of the organization's Plan of Correction is due to ACHC with 60 calendar days following the date of the organization's Accreditation Pending letter.

-Failure to submit requested evidence will result in a termination of accreditation.
+Due dates are as follows: - i.
+The Plan of Correction is due to ACHC within 30 days from the date of the organization's Accreditation Pending letter - ii.
+If adjustments to the Plan of Correction are necessary, the organization must submit modifications to achieve an approved Plan of Correction within 10 days as specified on notification to your organization - iii.
+Failure to submit an approved Plan of Correction within required time frame will result in a change of accreditation status from Accreditation Pending to Denial of Accreditation - iv.
+If requested, evidence to support the implementation of the organization's Plan of Correction is due to ACHC with 60 days following the date of the organization's Accreditation Pending letter - v.
+Failure to submit requested evidence will result in a termination of accreditation

 - c.
 All Plans of Correction are reviewed by the Clinical Manager/designee.
-After reviewing the Plan of Correction, ACHC may issue: - i.
+After reviewing the Plan of Correction ACHC may issue: - i.
 Approval of Accreditation - ii.
 A rejection of Plan of Correction and require additional information - iii.
 Dependent Status (Section VI, B, 3) - d.
-Following the review of the Plan of Correction, if accreditation is granted, the effective dates for new and renewal organizations are determined as follows: - New Organization: The effective date is the day the approved Plan of Correction is received by ACHC.
+Following the review of the Plan of Correction, if accreditation is granted, the effective dates for new and renewal organizations are determined as follows: - i.
+New Organization: The effective date is the day the approved Plan of Correction is received by ACHC.
 An approved Plan of Correction is one that has been accepted by the Clinical Manager/designee. - ii.
-Renewal Organization: The accreditation effective date will continue for an additional 24 or 36 months, depending upon state licensure requirements, from the previous accreditation expiration date if the Renewal Survey occurs and an acceptable Plan of Correction is received prior to the expiration date.
+Renewal Organization: The accreditation effective date will continue for an additional 36 months from the previous accreditation expiration date if the Renewal Survey occurs and acceptable Plan of Correction is received prior to the expiration date.
 If the organization's survey takes place after the expiration date, the approval date will start from the date the acceptable Plan of Correction was received.

-3. Dependent Status
+3. Dependent Status: